andraantariksa/flip_trx/README.md

 - [x] Detail Transaction page shows correct transaction information
 - [x] Filter/search/sort functionality are working

-### Bonus Point
+## Bonus Point

-Optimization

-- Minimized render times - #37
+- [x] Minimized render times - Please see #37 #40
+    - Summary
+        - Use profiler to know which component are rendered.
+        - Use `useMemo` to cache computed value.
+        - Child component will re-render when state in the current component.
+Use `memo` to avoid this re-render.
+        - Not everything is worth memoizing.
+Need to find the balance of readibility and optimization.
+        - Make the component as related and isolated on the same purpose as possible.
-- Import optimization -
+- [ ] Import optimization -